Best share dealing accounts in the UK

 All investing should be regarded as longer term.
 The value of your investments can go up and down, and you may get back less than you invest.
 Past performance is no guarantee of future results.
 If you’re not sure which investments are right for you, please seek out a financial adviser.
 Capital at risk.

-Whether you’re an experienced trader or a beginner, you’ll want a share dealing account that lets you access the markets you want and offers the best value for money.
+Whether you’re an experienced trader, a beginner, or anything inbetween – you’ll want a share dealing account that lets you access the stock markets you want and offers the best value for money.
 We’ll explain what you get, and the costs of each one.

 What’s a share dealing account?